Edicy/search-widget/README.markdown

 * `without_popup_noresults_id` When `without_popup` is `true`, the div that will be shown when zero search results are returned.
 * `texts` variable to override default texts.
 Usage:

-    texts: {
+    `texts: {
-        close: "Close",
+        close: 'Close',
-        noresults: "Your search did not match any documents" }
+        noresults: 'Your search did not match any documents' }`

 * `loading_image` the loading gif image that shows inside search input when searching.
 Encoded in base64
 * `search_input` class that defines the seach element input. default is `.edys-search-input`